}

 Additionally, consider providing a list of helpful resources or frequently asked questions so your clients have something to refer to in your absence.

-Grab our free out-of-office template here.
+Grab our out-of-office template here.

 Conclusion: